adworldmediaonline/coindcx/README.md

 - **Trading Risks**: Cryptocurrency trading involves substantial risk of loss
 - **Test First**: Always test strategies with paper trading before live deployment
 - **Your Responsibility**: You are solely responsible for your trading decisions
+- **Start Small**: Begin with minimal capital and gradually increase exposure

 ## 📞 Support

 ### Getting Help
-1. Check the documentation
+1. Check the API response logs in browser console
-2. Review the code examples
-3. Open an issue on GitHub
+2. Verify your CoinDCX API credentials and permissions
+3. Test API endpoints individually
+4. Check CoinDCX API documentation for latest changes

 ### Common Issues
 - **API Connection Failed**: Check your API credentials and network connection
-- **Mock Data Not Working**: Ensure `USE_MOCK_DATA=true` in development
-- **Strategy Not Trading**: Verify strategy is enabled and has sufficient balance
+- **Invalid Signature**: Ensure your secret key is correct and HMAC-SHA256 is properly implemented
+- **Insufficient Permissions**: Verify your API key has required permissions
+- **Rate Limits**: CoinDCX has API rate limits - implement proper request throttling

 ## 🤝 Contributing